DAT PAT Guide

 The object then must be sent through the aperture on a straight path.
 It cannot be turned or twisted during its movement through the aperture.
 And, the object must pass completely and perfectly through the opening.
 Below is an example of a possible aperture the object can be sent through on a straight trajectory.

-The object may be turned in any direction prior to passing the object through the aperture, and it may be started through the aperture on a side not shown.
+The object may be turned in any direction prior to passing the object through the aperture.
+It may also be started through the aperture on a side not shown.
 For instance, the object can be moved through the aperture from side to side, top to bottom, bottom to top, front to back, or back to front.

 The correct aperture is always the exact shape and size of the external outline of the object.
 Both objects and apertures are drawn to the same scale in problem images.
 Thus, it is possible for the opening to be the correct shape but too small for the object, but differences are large enough to judge by eye.